MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 ## <a name="output-conversion-to-pdf"></a><a name="OutputConversionToPDF"></a>Útfærsla í PDF

-Þú getur notað PDF viðskipti möguleika til að umbreyta framleiðsla í Microsoft Office-snið (Excel/Word) á PDF snið.
+Hægt er að nota valkost PDF-umbreytingar til að breyta úttaki í Microsoft Office (Excel eða Word) sniði yfir á PDF-snið.

 ### <a name="make-pdf-conversion-available"></a>Gerðu PDF umbreytingu aðgengileg